nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## **CoDoc Developer Guide**

-CoDoc is **designed for NUS Computer Science students** by providing a centralised platform for them to keep track of their friends' contact information, modules and skills.
+CoDoc is **designed for NUS School of Computing students** by providing a centralised platform for them to keep track of their friends' contact information, modules and skills.
 CoDoc is **optimised for use via a Command Line Interface** (CLI) while still having the benefits of a **Graphical User Interface** (GUI).